KingMob4313/Xcom2CheatFileCreator/README.md

 1. Open X-Com 2
 2. Open a save game
 3. While in the Avenger view, tap the tilde (~) key
 4. Type 'exec ' and then the cheat file name.
-Example: 'exec cheat.bat'
+Example: 'exec cheat.txt'
 5. Review the soldiers.

 Troubleshooting: